vicki167/SocketServerSimulator/README.md

 Simple socket server for generating and sending binary data.
 The USGS Earthquake Web Service is queried and a bit mask is computed denoting if an earthquake has occurred for each continent.
-The client makes a connection to the server and listens for any updates and updates a UI based on the data received.
-Because the notification mechanism for the UI uses listeners, it is possible to have other "things" updated based on the data.
-For example, a listener that prints to the console or one that turns on LEDs attached to the GPIO pins of a RaspberryPi.
+The client makes a connection to the server and listens for any updates and updates a UI and a CSV file based on the data received.
+Because the notification mechanism uses listeners, it is possible to have other "things" updated based on the data such as a listener that prints to the console or one that turns on LEDs attached to the GPIO pins of a RaspberryPi.